tomgallagher/Clocker/README.md

 Fork or clone the repo and run NPM install to install all the relevant packages listed in the __package.json__.

-As the extension is built with React, you will need to run a build each time you make changes to folders in the src or public directories.
+As the extension is built with React, you will need to run a build each time you make changes to files in the src or public directories.
 To automate this process if you are using VS Code, you can install a VS Code extension called [Run On Save](https://marketplace.visualstudio.com/items?itemName=pucelle.run-on-save), for which the settings are in __.vscode/settings.json__.

 To view changes, reload it unpacked from the Extensions management page in your browser.